ceri-num/uv-larm/challenge/challenge-1.md

 ### The required files:

 * a `README.md` file in markdown syntax introducing the project.
-* The ros package files of a `grp-color` ros package (and only this package)
+* a directory `grp-'color'` matching a ros package (and only this package)
-* The code (python script or cpp sources) for the relevant nodes to the challenge.
+* Inside the `grp-'color'` package, the code (python scripts or cpp sources) for the relevant nodes to the challenge (only the nodes developped by the students).
-* The launch file `challendge1_simulation.launch` starting the appropriate nodes demonstrating in the simulation (including the simulation).
+* The launch file `challendge1_simulation.launch` starting the appropriate nodes for demonstrating in the simulation (including the elements to start the simulation).
-* The launch file `challendge1_turtlebot.launch` starting the appropriate nodes demonstrating with a turtle bot (including robot wake-up).
+* The launch file `challendge1_turtlebot.launch` starting the appropriate nodes for demonstrating with a Turtlebot (including the elements to wake-up the robot).

 ### Git branching:

 - [Official presentation](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell)

 Branching permits to develop different versions of a project.
-Classically you will have a `dev` branch with unstable code, a `beta` branch to test and fix a solution and a `main` or `master` branch with a stable version of your project.
-You can use branching to differentiate developers or clients in a project, etc..
+Classically, in industry, you will have atleast a `dev` branch with unstable code, a `beta` branch to test and fix a solution and a `main` or `master` branch with a stable version of your project.
+Additionally, you can use branching to differentiate modules, developers or client expectations in a project, etc..

 For our concern here, we only want to state a stable version in the `challendge1` branch.
-So, when your work is done, create a new branch from your working branch and remove all the inconsistent stuff and the noise.
+So, when your work is ready to be evaluated, create a new branch from your working branch and remove all the inconsistent stuff and the noise.

 ```bash
 git checkout -b challendge1